bharatts/TCL-Workshop---From-Introduction-to-Advanced-Scripting-Techniques-in-VLSI-Design-and-Synthesis/README.md

 # Day-1
 # Task
-  Create Shell Script and pass csv file as a argument Invoke TCL script from shell scripy
+  - Create Shell Script and pass csv file as a argument
+  - Invoke TCL script from shell script